Abstract Art Vs Representational Art, What's The Difference?

-Representational art refers to works of art, especially paintings and sculptures, that are clearly derived from real-world sources and hence portray something with strong visual parallels to the actual world.
+Representational art refers to works of art, especially paintings that are clearly derived from real-world sources and hence portray something with strong visual parallels to the actual world.

 The majority of abstract art, but not all, is inspired by real-world imagery.
 Representational artworks depict something that physically exists in reality, such as a landscape, a still life, or a portrait, and are instantly recognized once created.
 Representational art has proven popular with the general public since it is one of the most easily identifiable forms of art.

 Non-representational works of art

 Nonrepresentational art is an art that does not show anything from the real world (people, landscapes, animals, etc.).
 Nonrepresentational art can merely depict shapes, colors, lines, and so on, but it can also express intangible things like emotions and sentiments.

 What are the types of representational art?

 Realism, Impressionism, Idealism, and Stylization are the four kinds of representational art.
 Realism is a term used to describe artwork that is painted in a realistic, almost photographic style.

 Jacob van Ruisdael, View of Haarlem with Bleaching Fields

 Van Ruisdael caught the essence of the Dutch landscape in this painting.
 Depicting the flat land in the direction of Haarlem, the city in the distance, from a high dune.